Colton McKivitz

-Colton McKivitz (born August 9, 1996) is an American football offensive tackle for the San Francisco 49ers of the National Football League (NFL).
-He played college football at West Virginia.
+Colton McKivitz (born August 9, 1996) is an American professional football offensive tackle for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the West Virginia Mountaineers.

-Early life and high school
+Early life

 McKivitz grew up in Belmont, Ohio and attended East Richland Christian High School before transferring to Union Local High School shortly before his sophomore year.
 As a senior, McKivitz was named first-team All-Ohio.
 Union Local retired McKivitz's jersey number in 2019.
 A 3-star recruit, McKivitz initially committed to play college football at Miami of Ohio but later switched his commitment to West Virginia over offers from Akron, Bowling Green, Kent State, Marshall, and Toledo.

 College career

 McKivitz redshirted his true freshman season.
 He became the Mountaineers' starting left tackle four games into his redshirt freshman season after starter Yodny Cajuste tore his ACL and McKivitz started the final ten games of the season.
 As a redshirt sophomore, he moved to right tackle, starting all 13 games and earning honorable mention All-Big 12 Conference honors.
 McKivitz started all 12 of the Mountaineers, games as a redshirt junior.
-He moved back to left tackle going into his redshirt senior season and was named first-team All-Big 12, the Big 12 co-Offensive Lineman of the Year and a Second-team All-America by Walter Camp and the Associated Press's third-team.
+He moved back to left tackle going into his redshirt senior season and was named first-team All-Big 12, the Big 12 co-Offensive Lineman of the Year and a second-team All-American by Walter Camp and the Associated Press's third-team.